alexander-nichols/capstone-project/model_card.md

 - Maximum depth of the tree (max_depth): 10

 ## Performance
 The model performance was optimised using the _mean squared error_ metric.
-Addiitonal metrics that we calculated were:
+Additional metrics that we calculated were:

 - Mean absolute error
 - Mean absolute percentage error